Peanut Butter Ice Cream

 - In a large saucepan, heat milk to 175°; stir in sugar and salt until dissolved.
 Whisk a small amount of the hot mixture into the eggs.
 Return all to the pan, whisking constantly.
 Cook and stir over low heat until mixture reaches at least 160° and coats the back of a metal spoon.
 Remove from the heat.
 Add peanut butter cups and softened gelatin; stir until melted.

 - Cool quickly by placing pan in a bowl of ice water; stir for 2 minutes.
 Stir in evaporated milk and vanilla.
 Press waxed paper onto surface of custard.
 Refrigerate for several hours or overnight.

-- Fill cylinder of ice cream freezer two-thirds full; freeze according to the manufacturer’s directions.
-Refrigerate remaining mixture until ready to freeze.
+- Fill cylinder of ice cream freezer; freeze according to the manufacturer’s directions.
 When ice cream is frozen, transfer to a freezer container; freeze for 2-4 hours before serving.
-Yield: about 1 quart.